Health Care Access

 Read about challenges and availability of mental health care in the Houston area.

-Preventable hospital stays in the Houston region have declined in recent years
+Preventable hospital stays in the Houston region have declined

 Data show that the majority of preventable hospital stays occur in patients aged 65 and older.
 Preventable hospital stays are measured by the number of hospital stays for ACSC per 100,000 Medicare enrollees in a given time period.
 High hospitalization rates for ACSC suggest a tendency of overusing emergency rooms and urgent care as a main source of care.
-It also places financial burdens on patients, insurance providers and hospitals as well.
+It also places financial burdens on patients, insurance providers, and hospitals as well.

 More Helpful Articles by Understanding Houston: